Hyperreflexivity of von Neumann algebras and similarity of finitely generated $C^*$-algebras: Weak similarity and Finitely Generated von Neumann Algebras

 Since $\cl A$ satisfies SP, $\cl A^{**}$ satisfies WSP.
 But there is a wk*-continuous *-homomorphism from $\cl A^{**}$ onto $\Omega$ so by Lemma \ref{xxx}, $\Omega$ satisfies WSP.

 Hence by Theorem \ref{ep}, $\Omega'$ is completely hyperreflexive.
 Hence EPH.3 holds. \end{proof}

 \begin{lemma} Let $\cl A$ be a von Neumann algebra weakly generated by a finite set of projections.
 Then under the EPH.3 hypothesis, $\cl A$ satisfies the WSP. \end{lemma} \begin{proof} Assume that $\cl A$ is generated by the projections $P_1,...,P_n.$ .
-Let $J$ be a cardinal..
-From Theorem \ref{pep} it suffices to prove that the algebra $\cl A^\prime\bar \otimes B(l^2(J))$ is hyperreflexive.
+From Theorem \ref{new} it suffices to prove that the algebra $\cl A^\prime\bar \otimes B(l^2)$ is hyperreflexive.
 We have that

 We have that By Lemma \ref{xxx} this algebra is hyperreflexive.

 \end{proof}

 \begin{lemma} Let $\cl A$ be a von Neumann algebra and $n\in \bb N.$ Then $\cl A$ satisfies the WSP if and only if $M_n(\cl A)$ satisfies the WSP. \end{lemma} \begin{proof} Assume that $M_n(\cl A)$ satisfies WSP and let $u: \cl A \to B(H)$ be a $w^*$-continuous, bounded homomorphism.
 Then $id_n \otimes u: M_n(\cl A) \to B( \bb C^n \otimes H)$ is a $w^*$-continuous bounded homomorphism and so it is similar to a *-homomorphism, and hence completely bounded.
 But this implies that $u$ is completely bounded and hence similar to a *-homomorphism.